 On the other hand, some installations swung and missed.
 There is no shortage of video pieces in the exhibition, but many of them fall into the hole of being overly artsy, becoming opaque and fragmented to the point of incomprehension.
 People seemed to lose interest in Olivia Plender’s two-channel video installation Blind Eye.
 This was presumably mostly owing to the fact that the clips and scenes were broken up by overlong periods of black screen, and viewers either assumed the films were finished, or lost patience.
 Jeremy Hutchinson’s Fabrications featured three pairs of jeans mounted on plywood.
 The jeans were produced by factory workers at Hutchinson’s request to reflect the experience of an inhabitant of Nablus, Palestine.
 The resultant clothes are misshapen and unwearable, but come off as quirky more than anything else.
 Besides which, is it his art if somebody else made it?

 Points of Departure is hit and miss.
 There are fascinating parts filled with political overtones and personal anecdotes.
 Alongside these there are things that seemingly make no sense, but such is the subjectivity of art: what makes sense to one man baffles another.

-Points of Departure is at the Institute of Contemporary Art from 26th June to 21st July 2013, for further information visit here.
+Points of Departure is at the Institute of Contemporary Art from 26th June until 21st July 2013.
+For further information visit the gallery’s website here.